JordanAceto/c_bare_metal_pi/README.md

 - main.c is a place to run one of the demos to verify the module on the real board.
 - Code files prefixed with "PSP" are part of the Processor Support Package.
 These files deal with registers and things close to the processor.
 - Code files prefixed with "BSP" are part of the Board Support Package.
 These files support things like external encoders/displays/ADC/DAC stuff, etc. Stuff you attach to the Pi with wires.

+### License
+- This project is licensed under the MIT License.
+See LICENSE for details.